Formal Day at Bella Kulak’s school was the perfect opportunity to wear a ribbon skirt and celebrate her First Nation’s ancestry.

 Kulak said he was angry when he called to “scold” the teacher.
 But division officials apologized – as did the aide and teacher – and want the family to be part of the solution going forward.

-The way it was handled helped smoothe out the bad feelings, Kulak added.
+The way it was handled helped smoothe over the bad feelings, Kulak said.

 “I don’t want the hate to come out; we have to live here and I don’t want any hurt to come to this teacher or her family.
 They don’t understand what they don’t know.”